Shore Name: Fort Pickens Jetties

 Diving the Fort Pickens Jetties

-Although considered a relatively easy dive depths can range between 10′ – 50′, the site is subject to strong currents during tide changes.
-Conditions are usually best one hour before to one hour after the peak high tide.
+Although considered a relatively easy dive, depths can range between 10′ – 50′.
+The site is subject to strong currents during tide changes.
+Best dive conditions are usually best one hour before to one hour after the peak high tide.

 Marine life seen around the Fort Pickens Jetties

-When diving the jetties you will see a lot of different marine life, some of them are:
+When diving the reef you will see a lot of different marine life, some of them are:

 - Gag Grouper